dictu-lang/Dictu/docs/docs/standard-lib/queue.md

 ### Queue.pop() -> Result<Queue>

 Returns a Result value with the expected value on success or `Nil` on faiure.
+The capacity will be decreased as necessary.

 ```cs
 const queue = Queue.new(10).unwrap();